SDG-AI-Lab/Digital_Technologies_Radar/README.md

 We use Github actions and runners to do CI/CD.
 The live site is hosted on GitHub pages and is deployed using the `publish.yml` file which is picked up by a GitHub action when there's a successful push to the master branch.
 The site can be accessed from [here](https://drrtechradar.org/)

 For staging we use a GitHub action and a runner to deploy to Digital Ocean.
-Any pushes to the develop branch will trigger this deployment as configured in the `deploy.yml` file.
-The staging site can be accessed [here](http://209.38.248.37:3000/)
+Any pushes to the develop branch (or branch specified in the deploy.yml file) will trigger this deployment as configured in the `deploy.yml` file.
+The staging site can be accessed [here](http://209.38.248.37)

 Pull requests raised to either the master or the develop branch will trigger the `CI Development` workflow as configured in the `develop.yml` file.